shoaibur/Tutorials/interview-prep/amazon-leadership-principles.md

 ### xv.
 General
 35) Why Amazon?
 * (i) Based on simple idea - think big, invent and simplify.
-I dream big but like to make things simple. (ii) Customer centric, data driven, engineering + neuro, innovate customer engagement techs. (iii) Prime member/aws service user (iv) Immigration.
+I dream big but like to make things simple. (ii) Customer centric, data driven, engineering + neuroscience, innovate customer engagement techs. (iii) Prime member/aws service user (iv) Immigration.

 ## Questions in the end
 1. What are the plans for Amazon over the next 5 to 10 years and how I could contribute and be integrated to achieve the goals together?